mpodvin/Smart-Pointer/README.md

 # Smart-Pointer
-Smart Pointer with reference counting and small memory consumption penalty...
+Smart Pointer with reference counting and small memory consumption penalty.

 You can write this :